 Why does music move us?
 Why do so many people devote so much time and effort to music?
 Why do we spend so much money on possibly meaningless patterns of sound and movement?
 How does music work - in the psychological sense of learned or innate responses to stimuli, or cognitive processing of biologically relevant information?
 How does music work in the sociological sense of historically and culturally determined shared behaviors?
 Even our personal identity - who we are, or who we think we are, and where and with whom we feel comfortable - seems to be connected to the music that we like.
 How could something so apparently unimportant have such enormous consequences?

 In the master’s curriculum, I teach one additional course per semester.
-In winter semester I usually teach a seminar in a selected area of music psychology or systematic musicology (often interacting with another discipline) in which students choose their own topic, read the literature around that topic in relevant disciplines, develop an original claim or thesis, and present/defend that thesis in a talk and a written paper.
-In summer semester I usually teach a course (“Vorlesung mit Übung”) on a different topic of current interest in systematic musicology or music psychology - again usually interdisciplinary, and again involving original theoretical research and critical evaluation of the literature.
+In winter semester, I usually teach a seminar in a selected area of music psychology or systematic musicology (often interacting with another discipline) in which students choose their own topic, read the literature around that topic in relevant disciplines, develop an original claim or thesis, and present/defend that thesis in a talk and a written theoretical paper.
+In summer semester, I usually teach a course (“Vorlesung mit Übung”) on a different topic of current interest in systematic musicology or music psychology - again usually interdisciplinary, and again involving original theoretical research and critical evaluation of the literature.

 Richard ParncuttCentre for Systematic Musicology

 8010 Graz, Austria